hellums/lacey-bacon/README.md

 - Satisfy as many optional requirements as possible

 # SCOPE
 Is Lacey Chabert indeed the "Center of the (Hallmark) Universe," as Kevin Bacon reputably is to Hollywood?
-Given the time and resource limitations, this project is not meant to be an all-inclusive or full programming approach to the _"6 Degrees of Kevin Bacon"_ topic itself (using BFS or Breadth-First Search algorithms, for example).
-It merely provides a working environment to support the programming and data science portions of the course, using a subset of movies and actors specific to Hallmark original movies, romantic comedies, mysteries, and dramas.
+This project seeks to find out, using a subset of IMDB listed movies and actors from Hallmark original movies, romantic comedies, mysteries, and dramas.

 # Basic Functionality (Code Louisville Project)
 ## This program was built and tested using: